Lambek pregroups are Frobenius spiders in preorders: Spiders

 \section{Spiders}

 The name \emph{spider}\/ has been used\footnote{The spiders emerged among the coauthors of \cite{PavlovicD:CQStruct} as a nickname for the "special Frobenius algebras" of \cite{PavlovicD:QMWS}.
 They diversified through the many contexts of the monograph \cite{CoeckeB:Picturing}.} to denote the monoid-comonoid couples in monoidal categories that give rise to string diagrams in the general form \beq \eeq A spider may have any number of legs.
 The front legs are spanned by the comonoid operation, the hind legs by the monoid operation.
 In each case, the multiple applications of the operation, are "flattened out" using the associativity.
 The crucial feature of spider algebra is the normalization to the shape of a spider, whereby all applications of the monoid operation are moved before all applications of the comonoid operation.
 The string diagrams representing the spider normalization laws are displayed in (\ref{eq:Frobspec-1}--\ref{eq:Frobspec-2}).
 The sequent rewrites corresponding to the spider laws in $\PRel$ are spelled out above the diagrams.
+Formally, a spider is thus a monoid-comonoid couple satisfying the following conditions.

 \beq \eeq